-All projects are judged for awards by scientific category.
+Projects not done at a regulated research lab (RRI) are judged for awards by scientific category.
+RRI projects are judged among each other.
 Projects are judged according to the criteria listed at the right, and First, Second and Honorable Mention place awards are given.